srcarter3/awips-macos/README.md

 - Make a directory for the cave template called `awips2-cave-template`
 - Run **create.sh ${cave_export_directory}** to prepare the directory **awips2-cave-template**
+- This will prompt for password, it's expecting the user's password (awips1 for lenny for example)

 ## 4. Create DMG